codeunion/photo-gallery-cli/README.md

 Those should kick-start some good information gathering.
 And you might learn some extra stuff along the way.

-When you have finished your own solution, you can take a look at an example solution by checking out the [v0.1 tag](../../tree/iterations/v0.1).
-Of course, you can also use this solution as inspiration if you are feeling super-duper stuck.
+When you have finished your own answer, you can view example code by checking out [iteration v0.1](../../tree/iterations/v0.1).
+Of course, you can also use this example as inspiration if you are feeling super-duper stuck.
 But it's usually best to wrestle with the problem for a bit first.

 ### [v0.2] Generate an image tag as a string